 This course will be delivered online (76% or more) using asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Friday, August 21, 2020.
+The course site will be available on Friday, August 18, 2023 at 8;00 PM EST.